 In our tests we weren’t able to pick up CBS, and NBC had poor quality.
 We were able to pick up ABC, but it looked more like standard quality as opposed to HD.
 PBS came in with great HD quality.
 The FlatWave also didn’t pick up many of the subchannels that others like the ClearStream Eclipse usually receive.
 It seems as though the obstructions surrounding our testing area were what caused the Winegard issues, and looking at user feedback, this is a common theme.
 For users in urban areas, you might want to consider the best TV streaming services instead, as your internet speeds should, in theory, be better.

 The antenna posted much different results in at-home testing.
 The apartment is on the second floor, and there are no obstructions outside the window - just an open field.
 Here the HDTV digital antenna was able to receive 36 channels, which is significantly more than it did in a built-up area.
 This was also far more than most antennas in our tests managed to pull in, making it ideal if you're in a flat area with few obstructions.

-The reception was good on the majority of the channels.
+In these tests the reception was good on the majority of the channels.
 Here, we were able to receive all the major networks including CBS, ABC, NBC and PBS.
 The stations were streaming in good HD quality with little to no breakup in the signal.
 Most of the bad reception came from subchannels of major networks, which is a common occurrence.
 Keep in mind that the number of channels and what channels you receive will vary based on your location.
 In our experience, this antenna is great as long as you don’t live in the heart of a downtown area.

-The Winegard FlatWave is an amplified model.
+The Winegard FlatWave Air is an amplified model.
 In all cases, amplified antennas got better range and better reception than non-amplified models.
 Amplified models will generally pick up more TV channels when you are further away from a TV tower.